techmexdev/gitzi/README.md

 ## Note

-We on Platzi using Gitzi with two big repositories, right now we don't have problems managing the same secret with both repos.
+We on Platzi use Gitzi with two big repositories, right now we don't have problems managing the same secret with both repos.